mkieblesz/local-workspace/README.md

 * browse services
 * `ctrl+c` kills runing servers

+Accordingly to [first run](#first-run) when starting working on the task just run services for repos defined in `repolist` with `make run-services`.

 ## Adding new service

 * add git repo slug to repolist
 * add `patch/<service-name>` directory with new files and git patch which will have to be applied to repo
 * ensure structure of makefile is same as in other services, same goes for other files
 * add acronym to ACRONYM_MAP in `scripts/config.sh` file
-* add corresponding service to `docker-compose.yml` file
+* add corresponding service to `docker-compose.services.yml` file

 ## Tips